 The high-tech multi-media centre is equipped with the latest computers and modern teaching aids, as well as a reading zone, computer games zone and celebrity interview area.
 The Centre’s experienced staff devise programmes to suit the needs of individual groups.

 The £250,000 centre aims to develop literacy, numeracy and ICT skills, as well as developing health and wellbeing, confidence, self-esteem and motivation in young people throughout Glasgow and hosting a range of employabilty projects for both young people and adults.
 Many of the Foundation's wider community programmes are also delivered from the Hub, such as Recovery With Rangers, Football Fans in Training and Glasgow Veterans United

 After visiting the Hub, the first Minister Nicola Sturgeon commented: “I have been very impressed by the scale and impact of Rangers Football Club’s community investment programme.

 “The Club has succeeded in positively influencing issues such as health, crime, education and employability, which are key priorities in continuing to regenerate our country and create stronger, safer communities.
 The Club could be used as a model of best practice both for other football clubs and other community organisations dedicated to making a difference to people’s lives.”

-The Hub's programmes have proved inspirational to thousands of children, with its success becoming a model for similar initiatives around the country.
+The Hub's programmes have proved inspirational to thousands of children and adults, with its success becoming a model for similar initiatives around the country.